koushik7074/Comment_toxicity_App/README.md

-# Comment_toxicity_App
+# Comment_toxicity_Predictor
-Built a comment toxicity model with Bi-directional LSTM network using Tensorflow and keras, which can predict level of toxicity in a comment.
+Built a comment toxicity model with a Bi-directional LSTM network using Tensorflow and Keras, which can predict the level of toxicity in a comment.
 Launched the model using a gradio app.